Haibane Renmei: Reception

-Haibane Renmei has received widespread and enduring international critical acclaim and is considered a classic by many.
-Critics have described it as a slow-paced, atmospheric, and philosophical series, giving particular praise for its tone of mystery, distinctive art style, and "beautiful" soundtrack.
+The anime has been regarded positively in Japan and internationally.
+Domestically, the show's initial limited popularity was attributed to a strained release schedule, and critics describe the show as a cult classic.
+It featured in the 2018 anime guide Life-Changing Anime (人生を変えるアニメ, Jinsei o Kaeru Anime), published by Kawade Shobō Shinsha.
+The English-language Encyclopedia of Science Fiction states that the anime is "viewed by many as a classic."
+Japanese newspaper Sankei Shimbun described the anime as a "hidden gem".
+Some critics have described it as a slow-paced, atmospheric, and philosophical series, giving particular praise for its tone of mystery, distinctive art style, and soundtrack.
+The series has been compared to Aria the Animation for its tranquil atmosphere.
+Writing for Animation World magazine, Andrew Osmond noted that both shows "forecasted" the popularity of sub-genres such as iyashikei and slice of life in the 2000s and 2010s.

-The series' visuals have generally been praised, with critics at the time commending both the design and animation.
-The decision to use a muted color scheme garnered a particularly positive reception; Mauno Joukama writing for the Finnish magazine Anime called it "picturesque", Animerica "stunning".
-Later reviews have been more mixed on this aspect.
-They note that while the animation quality was "fairly sharp" by early 2000s standards, it hasn't aged well with modern devices, causing certain artistic flaws to become more noticeable.
+The series' visuals have generally been praised, with the decision to use a muted color scheme garnering a particularly positive reception; Mauno Joukama writing for the Finnish magazine Anime in 2005 called it "picturesque" and Animerica in 2003 wrote that it was "stunning".
+Later reviews have been ambivalent regarding the anime's visual quality.
+Theron Martin, writing for Anime News Network in 2012, notes that while the animation quality was "fairly sharp" by early 2000s standards, it aged poorly with modern devices, causing certain artistic flaws to become more noticeable.
+In 2022, Kara Dennison of Otaku USA praised the aesthetics of the show, stating that "the show has all the beautiful aesthetic design we expect from Abe."

 Stig Høgset, in his review for THEM Anime Reviews, hailed the series as "one of the finest animated works in existence", especially lauding the music as among "the most beautiful in any anime ever".
-Jonathan Mays of Anime News Network, in an in-depth review, described the Hanenone soundtrack as an "emotional expedition", concluding it to be "superior to almost all television series music."
+Jonathan Mays of Anime News Network described the Hanenone soundtrack as an "emotional expedition", concluding it to be "superior to almost all television series music."
+A review on Web Anime Style praised Otani for integrating the theme of the anime into the soundtrack, pointing out that the theme of "death" is lurking behind the music in the form of continuo, while the warm yet taut resonance resembles the sound of prayer.

-The English dub produced by New Generation Pictures received generally favorable critique.
+The English dub released by Pioneer Entertainment and produced by New Generation Pictures received generally favorable critique.
 Anime News Network's Zac Bertschy called it a "marvel", noting that it had managed to overcome his generally low expectations for English dubs.
 Theron Martin, writing for the network nine years later, described it as an "excellent effort", praising the natural-sounding dialogue.
 Ryan Mathews, on the other hand, found it merely "enjoyable", expressing his dislike for the cast of most supporting characters.
+The full-color comic adaption of the anime published by Dark Horse Comics was described as aesthetically pleasing with "particular attention to line work and detailed backgrounds."